swiftlang/swift-evolution/proposals/0327-actor-initializers.md

 One idea for working around the inability to synchronize from a `deinit` with the actor or GAIT's executor prior to destruction is to wrap the body of the `deinit` in a task.
 This would effectively allow the non-async `deinit` to act as though it were `async` in its body.
 There is no other way to define an asynchronous `deinit`, since the callers of a deinit are never guaranteed to be in an asynchronous context.

 The primary danger here is that it is currently undefined behavior in Swift for a reference to `self` to escape a `deinit` and persist after the `deinit` has completed, which must be possible if the `deinit` were asynchronous.
 The only other option would be to have `deinit` be blocking, but Swift concurrency is designed to avoid blocking.

+### Requiring Sendable arguments only for delegating initializers

+Delegating initializers are conceptually a good place to construct a fresh instance of a non-Sendable value to pass-along to the actor during initialization.
+This could only work by saying that only `nonisolated self` delegating initializers can accept a non-Sendable value from any context.
+But also, an initializer's delegation status must now be published in the interface of a type, i.e., some annotation like `convenience` is required.
+Eliminating the need for `convenience` was chosen over non-Sendable values for a specific kind of delegating initializer for a few reasons:

+1. The rules for Sendable values and initializers would become complex, being dependent on three factors: delegation status, isolation of `self`, and the caller's context.
+The usual Sendable rules only depend on two.
+2. Requiring `convenience` for just one narrow use-case is not worth it.
+3. Static functions, using a factory pattern, can replace the need for initializers with non-Sendable arguments callable from anywhere.

 ## Effect on ABI stability